SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback-speed-article.md

 When building a playback user interface, one of the most common requirements is to provide users with the ability to change the playback speed.

 For a quick implementation, you can use the standard system player experience by calling ``Player/standardSettingMenu()``.
-Wrap the returned view in a [Menu](https://developer.apple.com/documentation/swiftui/menu) to create a menu that offers not only playback speed selection but also media options for audible and legible characteristics.
+Wrap the returned view in a [Menu](https://developer.apple.com/documentation/swiftui/menu) to that offers not only playback speed selection but also media options for audible and legible characteristics.

 If you want more customization, you can create your own menu using ``Player/playbackSpeedMenu(speeds:)``.
 This allows you to tailor the list of speed options to your app’s needs.